 This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Bench Centres”.

-1. What is the material of bench centre’s base?
+1. What is the material of the bench center’s base?

 c) Cast Iron

 Explanation: The base of Bench centre is generally made from close-grained cast iron and should be free from any casting defect.
 Defects may cause error and failure of materials.

 2. Why T- slots are provided on the base of bench centres?

 b) For the attachment of centre holders